 Applications should be made to Recruitment@Oireachtas.ie All sections of the application form must be fully completed.
 Only applications fully submitted through Recruitment@Oireachtas.ie and submitted on the official application form will be accepted into the campaign.
-Applications will not be accepted after the closing time and date of the competition.
+Applications will not be accepted after the closing date.